sergoh/devlo-blog/content/terraform/if-statements-terraform-dynamic-blocks.md

 ## Introduction

 The `default_action` for the Terraform `aws_lb_listener` resource is known as a Terraform configuration block.
-Configuration blocks can be wrapped in a `dynamic` block to conditionally include / exclude different configurations blocks for a resource.
+Configuration blocks can be wrapped in a `dynamic` block to conditionally include different configurations blocks for a resource.

 [More Info on Dynamic Blocks](https://developer.hashicorp.com/terraform/language/expressions/dynamic-blocks).